 DISCUSSION

-However, Gujarat have importance for many migratory birds and even during non- breeding seasons, based on their counts, as quoted by Patel & Thakker, 2021.
+*** This section should be rewritten and shortened *** However, Gujarat have importance for many migratory birds and even during non- breeding seasons, based on their counts, as quoted by Patel & Thakker, 2021.
 This study is based on our first observation of successful breeding of Indian shag in Kamlanehru zoological Park has added significant ecological value to the area.
 Here, we observed the nesting was done more successfully during period of 2021.
 As photographic records from 2019 to 2023 were compiled and have noted that in 2022 the number of nests is less as compared to 2021 but during 2023 total number of nest count is same as compared to 2021.
 Nesting survival during 2021 and noted preceding years shows that the Indian shag was breeding quite successfully in KZP.
 Also, the Kankaria Lake plays a very significant role to supports the successful breeding of Indian shags.
 As Indian shag breeds during monsoon and fishes also breed during monsoon so, there is abundant prey available for young birds from Sept- Jan (Kahl 1971, Desai et al. 1974).
 We noted during noon time they seen as roosting and loafing till hours before sunset and leave around sunrise.
 Also, they observed while maintaining body which involves bathing, splashing and beating the water with wings, rolling one side and head dipping.

 This KZP close to the Kankaria Lake is safe for breeding population of many birds with inclusion of Indian shag now.
 Also, the area provides huge availability of food as catchable prey- base and green vegetation for nesting with very less anthropogenic disturbances.

+Generally, a representative shag breeding cycle occupies 19-20 weeks (Nelson, J.B., 2005).
+As noted that Also, with the inclusion of Johnsgard (1993), he mentioned that Indian shags use only sticks and vegetation lined with grass or other suitable plant material.

+During the period of visits, with the explanation of Johnsgard (1993), we also noted that both male and female Indian shags produce conspicuous plumes during breeding season.
+During Pre- breeding season, Indian shag are mainly black, with deep blue gloss, scapulars, wing coverts bronzy with darker edges to feathers giving scaly pattern.
+Eye green, orbital ring green or black, facial skin variously described as black, pale green or purple black, Bill blackish, gular skin purple black with yellow edge or yellow all over.
+Legs, feet black.
+Whereas, Post- breeding, Indian shag lacks white head plumes, chin whitish, often mottled, overall plumage browner.
+Facial skin yellowish or brown with yellow marks, gular skin yellow.

 CONCLUSION

-As we noted the successful nesting of Indian shag in KZP as its aim is also conservation, research and educational trainings.
+*** This section should be rewritten and shortened *** As we noted the successful nesting of Indian shag in KZP as its aim is also conservation, research and educational trainings.
 Every year KZP records thousands of migratory birds with their heronry and Indian shag recorded for the first time here.

 There is need to protect the breeding areas, especially when the existing wetlands and bird sanctuaries getting unsafe for nesting with involvement of public as picnic spots and KZP allowing more breeding birds in the urban setup.
 We believe that people should not be allowed near these trees during the breeding season.
 We also suggest that the Municipal Authorities should declare the roads adjoining to KZP as no honking zone or a silent zone.